February 11 - February 13 2023

 Boats is an energetic experience that can absorb children from 10 minutes to hours and hours.
 Some may wish to rock in calm waters and tell adventure stories; others may wish to zoom around and explore.
 Children choose how they interact with the Harbourmaster, the crew and the landscape, making this a fun, shared family time that everyone can enjoy.

-Venue and sessions
+Venue and Session Times

 - Little Sailors Village, supported by The Old Woolstore Apartment Hotel